qmk/qmk_firmware/keyboards/handwired/dactyl_manuform/readme.md

 ![Imgur](https://i.imgur.com/7y0Vbydh.jpg)
 *Pair of Dactyl Manuform 4x6*

-Forked from the [Dactyl](/keyboards/handwired/dactyl), the [Dactyl-ManuForm](https://github.com/tshort/dactyl-keyboard) is a parameterized, handwired, split bodied, tented, concave key-well design that incorporates the thumb cluster from the [ManuForm](https://geekhack.org/index.php?topic=46015.0).
+Forked from the [Dactyl](/keyboards/handwired/dactyl), the [Dactyl ManuForm](https://github.com/tshort/dactyl-keyboard) is a parameterized, handwired, split bodied, tented, concave key-well design that incorporates the thumb cluster from the [ManuForm](https://geekhack.org/index.php?topic=46015.0).
 Bill of Materials (BoM), case files, and wiring guide for making this keyboard is in the second link.

 ## Variants